David M. Solomon: Goldman Sachs

-He worked with a variety of Goldman Sachs managers during the late 1990s which inspired his move to the firm in 1999 to work with their leveraged finance team as a partner, aged 37.
-His move from Bear Stearns was "shocking" to contemporaries who believed him to be on the "leadership track at Bear".
-Starting in 2006, he was promoted to and spent the next ten years leading Goldman's investment banking division.
+Solomon worked with a variety of Goldman Sachs managers during the late 1990s which inspired his move to the firm in 1999 to work with their leveraged finance team as a partner, aged 37.
+His move from Bear Stearns was "shocking" to contemporaries who believed him to be on the "leadership track at Bear."
+Starting in 2006, he was promoted to and spent the next 10 years leading Goldman's investment banking division.
 In July 2007, he secured the initial public offering (IPO) of LuLulemon Athletica wearing a maroon blazer and sweatpants, a sampling of the company's clothing to "throw everyone off" in a suit-required meeting.
-During his time as head, he implemented "year-end compensation roundtables" where he would pepper the executives with questions about their business practices in order to "weed out under-performers".
+During his time as head, he implemented "year-end compensation roundtables" where he would pepper the executives with questions about their business practices in order to "weed out under-performers."
 Upon his departure, he was credited with professionalizing the investment banking division and doubling profit margins from 11% to 22% with sales rising by 70%.
 In April 2014, Sheldon Adelson, a client of his from Drexel Burnham, offered Solomon operational control over the Las Vegas Sands casinos.
 Solomon declined the offer because Adelson "wasn’t willing to give up day-to-day control, and [he] didn’t want to be an understudy."
 Despite Goldman Sachs not disclosing his total compensation packages, SEC and IRS filings indicate that Solomon was paid a base salary of US$1.85 million with an award of restricted stock worth about $10 million in January 2015.

 After Gary Cohn resigned from Goldman to become the Chief Economic Advisor to Donald Trump, then President of the United States, Solomon was elevated to president and co-chief operating officer along with Harvey Schwartz in December 2016.
 In a series of interviews in October 2017, Solomon detailed his advice for students and future employees at Goldman: know how to write and speak publicly, know accounting, and never lose sight of what you are passionate about.
 Under Solomon's leadership, the bank has increased pay for programmers, loosened dress codes, modernized computer systems, instituted video interviews, and created a "real-time performance review" system for new employees.
-Solomon received $11.85 million compensation package in January 2017 and January 2018.
+Solomon received an $11.85 million compensation package in January 2017 and January 2018.
 It was estimated that Solomon holds 224,030 (0.059%) shares of Goldman Sachs Group (GS) which was valued at $58 million in January 2018.
 In March 2020, Solomon was granted some US$27.5 million in compensation.
-This was made up of his base pay which was a $2 million salary as well as a $7.65 million cash bonus.
-On top of that he also was granted $17.85 million in long-term incentive.
+This was made up of his base pay, which was a $2 million salary, as well as a $7.65 million cash bonus.
+On top of that, he also was granted $17.85 million in long-term incentives.